 - Brush the outsides, as well as the insides, of each split croissant liberally with the almond syrup.
 Alternately, you can dip the inside and outside very briefly in the syrup, allowing the excess to drip off.

 - Add sliced almonds to the top of each croissant.
 The creamy almond topping will serve as glue.
-Place the croissants on a rimmed baking sheet and bake for 12-14 minutes, until the cream on top has set and the croissants are light golden brown.
-Allow to cool just slightly, dust with powdered sugar, if desired.
+Place the croissants on a rimmed baking sheet and bake for 14-18 minutes, until the cream on top has set and the croissants are light golden brown.
+Allow to cool just slightly (they'll firm up a bit), dust with powdered sugar, if desired.
 Enjoy warm.

 Recipe adapted from Chocolate & Zucchini.